molevsa/mole-artifact/README.md

 The experiment result will be stored in `exp/result_cache/*.json`.
 View the **Evaluation Results** section for the detailed information.

 **Note**: The test script only runs tasks that do not have experiment results in `exp/result_cache`.
-So you need to backup and remove original experiment result first to run the test script.
+So you need to backup and remove original experiment results first to run the test script.

 ```bash
 # backup the original experiment result first